Truly excellent CD transport with S/P DIF and I2S connections

 The units were only stacked to take the above picture.
 They were listened to each on their own level of the Artesania Exoteryc racks.

 Based on the CD-Pro2 mechanism, the Ayon CD-T could not be too different from my Levinson 390S CD player or the Levinson 37 CD transport, could it?
-Both Levinsons were recently refurbished and have new transport mechanisms but when compared using the Ayon Sima DAC, even the best of the two cannot compete with the CD-T’s enthusiasm and its articulate dynamic behaviour.
+Both Levinsons were recently refurbished and have new transport mechanisms but when compared using the Ayon Sima DAC, even the best of the two cannot compete with the CD-T’s enthusiasm and its articulate dynamic behavior.
 On top of this, CD-T also manages to throw a deeper, more organic, soundstage.
-That is, if it is connected via I2S which thankfully can be done using a standard network cable.
+That is if it is connected via I2S which thankfully can be done using a standard network cable.

 Placing a CD is easy, but taking it out again is a little awkward.
 Notice the dents left and right and notice the position of my right hand?
 They don’t line up at all!
 Even so, when turning my hand so that they do, still my sausage fingers don’t really fit between CD and the sides of the well.

 Connect the CD-T transport via SP/DIF and the case is not so clear-cut anymore.
-Via its coaxial output it sounds much more inline with the Levinsons but is actually a tad warmer/rounder.
-This may or may not be related to the tube section that Ayon employs for this output, but in any event when switching back and forth between coaxial and I2s it is immediately clear that the latter is the better standard.
+Via its coaxial output, it sounds much more in line with the Levinsons but is actually a tad warmer/rounder.
+This may or may not be related to the tube section that Ayon employs for this output, but in any event, when switching back and forth between coaxial and I2s it is immediately clear that the latter is the better standard.

 When comparing to the Aurender N10 connected via Asynchronous USB as noted in the Sigma review the sound is indeed very good, but I have to admit that the CD-T via i2s makes for a more spatially dynamic, more involving sound.
 That this perceived better performance has nothing to do with smoothing of the sound may come as a surprise, but the CD-T’s coaxial output, no matter how well-implemented, just cannot extract better sound from it than the standard permits.
 In (digital) music, timing is everything, and it seems that the I2S connection just sounds more “on the beat”.
 It sounds more accurate for sure, but definitely not clinical or dry.